 Some of them come from Rayonier land!

-The most valuable trees on our land in the U.S. South, “pole” trees can be used either as utility poles for telephone and power lines or as piles for docks and piers.
+The most valuable trees on our land in the U.S. South, “pole” trees can become utility poles for telephone and power lines or piles for docks and piers.

 Pine trees in a natural forest typically do not provide a large number of poles, explains Rayonier’s Lufkin-based senior timber marketing manager, Jeremy Flood.
 But our in-house genetic research team has worked to develop seed families that produce tall, straight trees with smaller branches.

 “It starts with genetics,” Jeremy says, “followed by decades of management with proper thinning and fertilization.
 The result is mature plantations with high quality grade timber.”